khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

 ### Disable Response Model

-Continuing from the example above, you might not want to have the default data validation, documentation, filtering, etc. that is performed by FastAPI.
+Continuing from the example above, you might not want to have the default data validation, documentation, filtering, etc. that is performed by ReadyAPI.

 But you might want to still keep the return type annotation in the function to get the support from tools like editors and type checkers (e.g. mypy).